Guochry/LRPO/README.md

-# Learning to Route Languages for Multilingual Preference Optimization
+# Learning to Route Languages for Multilingual Policy Optimization

 <p align="center">
   <img src="figs/overview.jpeg" alt="LRPO overview" width="700">
 </p>

-This is the official implementation for the paper: "Learning to Route Languages for Multilingual Preference Optimization".
+This is the official implementation for the paper: "Learning to Route Languages for Multilingual Policy Optimization".
-LRPO is an online preference optimization method for multilingual LLMs, which treats the rollout language as a selectable training variable.
+LRPO is an online reinforcement learning method for multilingual LLMs, which treats the rollout language as a selectable training variable.
 LRPO has three main pieces:

 - **Language-routed rollouts:** for each training question, LRPO generates a group of responses in multiple target languages under a fixed rollout budget.